lisdis19/DREU2021/README.md

 # Week 11

 This is supposed to be the end of my DREU experience I believe, but I will continue to further collaborate with the team to try and release our paper to research conferences.
 It will be my first time ever helping prep a research paper for these types of events so it should be an enriching experience.
 I believe using Bert and Roberta to train and model the past week is great practice for me because I have an internship coming up that involves creating a pipeline and using BERT models.
 I believe that through my DREU experience I learned to collaborate with a team and learn workflow practices with my peers.
 I really enjoyed meeting weekly and in each meeting we always had at-least one hour or more to talk about a ton of topics pertaining to our paper.

+Here is the link to my Final Report: